Female genital mutilation in the United States

-Female genital mutilation (FGM), also known as female circumcision or female genital cutting, includes any procedure involving the removal or injury of part or all of external female genitalia for non-medical reasons.
-While the practice is most common in Africa, Asia, and the Middle East, FGM is also widespread in immigrant communities and metropolitan areas in the United States, and was performed by doctors regularly until the 1980s.
+Female genital mutilation (FGM), also known as female circumcision or female genital cutting, includes any procedure involving the removal or injury of part or all of the vulva for non-medical reasons.
+While the practice is most common in Islamic populations in Africa, Asia, and the Middle East, FGM is also widespread in immigrant communities and metropolitan areas in the United States, and was performed by some doctors regularly until the 1980s.
+Additionally, some white Christian cults have also performed the practice on women to prevent masturbation, though this is rare.

 There are four main types of FGM, distinguished by the World Health Organization by their severity.
 Type 1, clitoridectomy, describes the partial or total removal of the clitoris, and includes circumcision (removal of just the clitoral hood) and clitoridectomy (removal of the entire clitoral glans and hood).
 Type 2, excision, involves the partial or total removal of the clitoris and labia minora, with or without the additional removal of the labia majora.
 Type 3, infibulation, is the most severe type of FGM.
 It describes the narrowing of the vaginal opening through creation of a seal, by cutting and repositioning the labia minora or labia majora.
 Type 4 describes any other type of harmful non-medical procedures performed on female genitalia, including cutting, burning, and scraping.

 In the United States, FGM is most common in immigrant communities and in major metropolitan areas.
 Data on the prevalence of FGM in the United States was first collected in 1990, using census information.
 CDC reports using information from the early 2010-2013 have shown a decrease in FGM in the United States, although growing levels of immigration cause numbers to appear higher.